Semidefinite lower bounds for covering codes: The symmetry-reduced SDP bound

 \subsection{The SDP bound for nonbinary covering codes}

 In this section, we address the nonbinary case, that is, $q \geq 3$.
-The nonbinary case closely follows the binary case discussed in the previous section, although some formulas appear to be more complicated.
+The overall strategy is the same as in the binary case discussed in the previous section, so the arguments are analogous.
+However, the formulas involve additional terms and variables, making them more cumbersome to write out explicitly.
+To avoid redundancy, we keep proofs brief.

 The matrices~$M'$,~$M''$ and~$N$ from Section~\ref{sec:generalsdp} are contained in the algebra~$\mathcal{A}_{q,n}$.
 So we can write

 for real numbers $x_{i,j}^{t,p}$. \begin{lemma} We have

 \end{lemma} \begin{proof} Note that if $\uu,\vv\in \E$ with $\overline{d}(\uu,\vv)=(i,j,t,p)$, then $d(\uu,\vv)=i+j-t-p$.
 So $M_{\uu,\vv} = x_{i+j-t-p,0}^{0,0}$ and $M''_{\uu,\vv} = x_{i+j-t-p,0}^{0,0} - x_{i,j}^{t,p}$ by Proposition~\ref{prop:first} (i). \end{proof}